GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 You have rice in your teeth.

 ### Where you can find me